thabala-cloud/docs/docs/admin-console/security/oauth2.md

 ---
 # OAuth 2.0 authentication

-The Thabala Control Panel and all the supported services running in Thabala can be configured to enable OAuth 2.0 authentication over HTTPS for the Web UI, the API and the Thabala CLI.
+The Thabala Admin Console and all the supported services running in Thabala can be configured to enable OAuth 2.0 authentication over HTTPS for the Web UI, the API and the Thabala CLI.
 It uses the [Authorization Code flow](https://www.rfc-editor.org/rfc/rfc6749#section-1.3.1) which exchanges an Authorization Code for a token.
 At a high level, the flow includes the following steps: